 Pietrina handed her satellite phone to the person beside her, and everybody passed it around the table.
 Mac's heart lurched when he looked again at her image, the face of his angel.
 After the last person had a look and returned it to Pietrina, she connected her FBI laptop computer to the 72-inch high-resolution monitor on the wall.

-"I'm going to run the incident on Tuesday night up to the point when our ambulance crew transported Officer Merrick to the hospital,” Pietrina said.
-“The Quantico Lab has purposively blurred the woman's face to not give her away.
+"I'm going to run the incident on Tuesday night until the ambulance crew transports Officer Merrick to the hospital,” Pietrina said.
+“The Quantico Lab has purposively blurred the woman's face so as not to give her away.
 Still, we feel this is enough for the three prosecutors here to indict the perps for numerous felonies.
 Pietrina started the first video, and the image, cleaned up and brightened, was alarming and fascinating.
 As the video showed her taking down the two mobsters, Mac could hear one attendee whisper, "God Almighty."

-Superintendent Green asked when both videos had end"Special Agent Mason, tell us what you learned," Green said.
+"Special Agent Mason, tell us what you learned," Green said.

 "OK, about that woman who saved Mac's life.
-We ran her face and fingerprints through every federal, state, commercial, and Interpol facial recognition database.
+We ran her face and fingerprints through all federal, state, commercial, and Interpol databases.
 It came up jack squat, nothing, no file on her at all.
 Maybe she is an angel.

 “One other tidbit about this angel girl: DNA analysis of the pepper spray she used indicated that it was DemonFyre.
 This is a special formulation manufactured solely for the Department of Homeland Security.
 How she procured it is a mystery.

 “The two perps who tried to assassinate Mac are, and I know you are aware of this, Luan Bisha and Besim Morina.
-Luan Bisha is, get this, the son of Kreshnik Bisha, the former Chicago mob boss currently serving a life sentence with no parole at Big Sandy in Kentucky.
-His two sons were eleven and fourteen when the time of their father was incarcerated.
+Luan Bisha is the son of Kreshnik Bisha, the former Chicago mob boss currently serving a life sentence with no parole at Big Sandy in Kentucky.
+His two sons were eleven and fourteen when their father was incarcerated.
 An aunt raised both boys after their mother died of cancer in 2038.
 We know that the older one, Imer, attended the University of Chicago and went on to get an MBA.
-He is a co-owner of Chicago Digital Consultants out near Hines.
-They do lucrative software development for the BSNF railroad and other big clients," Agent Mason concluded.
+He is a co-owner of Chicago Cyber Engineering out near Hines.
+They do lucrative software development for the BSNF railroad and other big clients."

 "So, are you guys saying that we've arrested the mob boss here?"
 Superintendent Green said.